RamonMartin1/NLP-Sentiment-Analysis-and-LSTM-predictive-mode-/README.md

-# NLP Project: NLP analysis and text generation using neural network
+# NLP Project: NLP analysis and predictive text generation using neural network

 Sentiment analysis of Donald Trump's tweets and creating a predicitive sentence generation model based on his tweets using PyTorch LSTM RNN.